Mastering Prepositions of Place: A Comprehensive Guide

 Question 1 of 8

-1. The newspaper is in front of the table.
+1. There is water in the bowl.

 Question 1 of 8